ioccc-src/winner/faq.md

 <div id="faq2_1">
 <div id="remarks_md">
-### FAQ 2.1: What should I put in the remarks.md file of my submission?
+### FAQ 2.1: What should I put in the remarks.md file of my entry?
 </div>
 </div>

-While you may put in as much or as little as you wish into your submission's `remarks.md` file, we do have few important suggestions:
+While you may put in as much or as little as you wish into your entry's `remarks.md` file, we do have few important suggestions:

-We recommend that you explain how to use your submission.
+We recommend that you explain how to use your entry.
 Explain the command line (if any command line options and arguments are used) and any input or actions if applicable.

-We highly recommend that you explain why you think your submission is well obfuscated.
+We highly recommend that you explain why you think your entry is well obfuscated.

-For those submission that win the IOCCC, we often use much of text from the `remarks.md` file in the _Author's remarks_ section of the `index.html` file.
+For those entries that win the IOCCC, we often use much of text from the `remarks.md` file in the _Author's remarks_ section of the `index.html` file.
 For this reason, a well written `remarks.md` file is considered a plus.